mlops-guide/mlops-guide.github.io/docs/glossary.md

 # Contents

+A short description of each topic or subtopic.

 - __MLOps Theory:__ A brief introduction to the main Principles of MLOps: [Data and Model Versioning](../MLOps/Data/), [Feature Management and Storing](../MLOps/PipelineAutomation/), [Automation of Pipelines and Processes](../MLOps/FeatureStore/),[ CI/CD for Machine Learning](../MLOps/CICDML/) and [Continuos Monitoring of Models](../MLOps/Monitoring/).
 As well as Common Tools used to address each of those points.